 How to address this issue:

-c.
-The Best-Price Criteria: Shoppers are smart these days.
+Shoppers are savvy these days.
 They tend to compare prices on different eCommerce platforms before making the final purchase.
 So, the best strategy is to offer the best price that is cheaper than what others are offering.

-Why are businesses concerned about the shopping cart abandonment rate the most is because it lowers conversions, and eliminating all the surprise costs will surely help you reduce the same.
+Businesses concerned about the shopping cart abandonment rate the most are because it lowers conversions, and eliminating all the surprise costs will surely help you reduce the same.

 2. Account Creation is Mandatory – Really?
 But, Why?

 Think of it this way; if you were a brick-and-mortar store owner, would you ask everyone entering the store who they are.
 No, right?
 Then, why make it an obligation on the eCommerce store?
 It does not make much sense.
 Letting visitors choose between registering or not registering is essential to eliminate the B2C or B2B cart abandonment rates.
 If you do not do that, they will add to the cart but will leave halfway.